 •Ensures that money in the trust is used only to pay for items and services for the beneficiary.

-•Protects the beneficiary’s ability to receive public benefits, such as Medicaid, Supplemental Security Income and subsidized housing.
+•Protects the beneficiary’s ability to receive public benefits, such as Medicaid, Supplemental Security Income, and subsidized housing.

-Beneficiaries and their families choose PLAN as their trustee for many reasons:
+Individuals and their families choose PLAN as their trustee for many reasons:

 1) As a nonprofit organization, PLAN has an independent board of directors who provide oversight and guidance.
 Board members bring a range of professional and personal experience that benefit the organization and the people PLAN serves.

-2) PLAN administers the oldest and largest SNPT in New England (aka MARC Trust), and the only one to be recognized by the Social Security Administration in it’s operations manual.
+2) PLAN administers the oldest and largest SNPT in New England (aka MARC Trust), and the only one to be recognized by the Social Security Administration in its operations manual.

 3) PLAN offers high-quality, professional fiduciary services, administering the trust accounts of hundreds of people, young and old, with all types of disabilities.